bokjeongman/Daeeui/README.md

 ## License

-License
-Copyright (c) 2025 대의
+* Copyright (c) 2025 대의
-Developed with support from Kakao Impact Tech for Impact Program.
+* Developed with support from Kakao Impact Tech for Impact Program.